rhapsodic-legacy/agentic_AI/README.md

 ### 3) Autonmous Data Analyst
  A conversational AI data analyst using **AutoGen** that can connect to databases, explore data, generate insights, create visualizations, and produce reports; all through natural language.

+### 4) Customer Support Swarm
+ A swarm of specialized support agents using **OpenAI Swarm** pattern with seamless handoffs between agents based on query type.